23-24 SEASON PASSES NOW AVAILABLE!

 20,000 feet of underground pipe and 4,000 feet of above-ground distribution pipe is also installed.
 Two additional T-Bar lifts are added along with a short rope tow on the learning slope.
 New equipment is installed in the kitchen and a new rental building is erected.
 Unfortunately, the 1965-1966 winter sees only 35 days of skiing as a snowmaking pump fails most of the season and natural snowfall is minimal.

-It was later opened right before Christmas of that same year.
 The Double Chair will go to the top of Rib Mountain.
 In addition to the chairlift, Miss-Tree trail has been widened and a new tow rope was installed.
 The Historic Chalet also debuted a new “sun deck” which is still in use to this day.
 In total, the resort now has a chairlift, tow T-bar, and four rope tows for skiers.

-6 inches of snow drop a few days before Christmas enabling the ski resort to open 100% immediately.
+Six inches of snow drop a few days before Christmas enabling the ski resort to open 100% immediately.
 Carmelo Olivia stated to the Wausau Daily Herald, “It was one of the most comfortable openings in many years.
 There was snow, sunshine, and mild temperatures.”

 The new chair is located between Dusky and Birch Run.